italolelis/collections/docs/overview.rst

 Installation
 ============

-The recommended way to install Guzzle is with `Composer <http://getcomposer.org>`_.
+The recommended way to install Collections is with `Composer <http://getcomposer.org>`_.
 Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.